 Paper was added to help support the raised straw work.
 The below two framed pieces are representative of this popular form of decorative straw work in the 1700s and early 1800s.
-Although not part of The Straw Shop Collection, we are grateful the owner shared the two images below for educational purposes.
+Although not part of The Straw Shop Collection, we are grateful the owner shared the two images below for educational purposes in 2013.

 Embossed straw work is seldom seen due to its rarity.
 The Straw Shop is pleased to share images of some with you.

 These images portray different religious icons although based on our research neither depict a specific saint.The last example has been described as a depiction of St Francis of Assisi.
 This saint is often depicted with a crucifix, book and skull.
 To date we have not located any information to substantiate this claim.